 - Habitat for Humanity.
 This organization builds homes for low-income people, who contribute their own labor toward the project.
 To fund its operations, it sells donated furniture, appliances, building materials, and home goods through its Habitat ReStores.
 You can drop donations off at a store near you or arrange a free pickup for large pieces.

 - Project Linus.
 This organization donates homemade blankets to children in hospitals, shelters, and social services.
-The site welcomes donations of all kinds of blankets, including quilts, tied comforters, fleece blankets, and knitted or crocheted afghans.
+It welcomes donations of all kinds of blankets, including quilts, tied comforters, fleece blankets, and knitted or crocheted afghans.
 It even provides free patterns for blankets you can make to donate.
-Visit its website to find a drop-off site near you.
+Visit the Project Linus website to find a drop-off site near you.

 - Libraries.
 Many local libraries accept donations of gently used books, CDs, and DVDs.
 They either go onto the library’s shelves or the library sells them to raise funds for library events and activities.